ivycat/simple-page-specific-sidebars/side-spec-sidebars/readme.txt

 == Changelog ==

 = 2.2.0 =
-* Dropdown selection for sidebar on option page
+* Dropdown selection for sidebar on option page.
-* Ability to prepend custom sidebar on default sidebar (previously only append)
+* Ability to prepend custom sidebar on default sidebar (previously only append).
-* Ability to allow the page to display an existing sidebar rather than create it's own
+* Ability to allow the page to display an existing sidebar rather than create it's own.
+* Updated license to GPL v2, included correct license file.

 = 2.1.3 =
 * Updated authors, links.